kach/emo.7/README.txt

        >:(    Conveys anger, disappointment, resent, fury.

        <3     A heart.
-Conveys love or appreciation.
+Conveys love or deep appreciation.

        o/ or \o